Rail transport in the Soviet Union: Train flow basics

 The flow on a transportation route (in tons/hour, trains/day, etc.) is simply equal to the product of velocity and linear density (gross tons/meter or trains/km etc.).
 For a railway line as a whole (in one direction), one would use the average linear density along the whole line, where most points on the line have no trains on them and thus have zero density there.
 One would also need to use the average velocity which turns out to be the weighted harmonic mean where the weights are the lengths of the various segments of the train run (with the speed approximately constant on each segment).
-Another way to find the average velocity is to simply find the weighted arithmetic mean where the weights is this case are the times on each segment.
+Another way to find the average velocity is to simply find the weighted arithmetic mean where the weights in this case are the times on each segment.
 For a segment of a train run where the speed is very slow, the train thus spends a long time traversing this segment and thus the weight for this segment is quite high (since it is weighted by time).
 Thus even though the slow speed segments are only a small part of the trip, they may drastically reduce the average speed (and thus the flow).

 So there are two basic ways to increase flow: 1. increase the speed 2. increase the density.
 One way to significantly increase speed on a high traffic line is to reduce the number of times a train must stop (or slow) to allow other trains to pass, especially on a single track line where opposing trains must go past each other.
 To increase density, one may increase train length, increase the linear load capacity of freight cars, and/or decrease the spacing between trains.

 But the Automatic block signalling system tends to maintain a minimum distance between trains (moving under the green signal aspect).
 Trains may follow each other more closely if they move into the amber (or yellow) signal aspect but then they must move at a slower speed.
 On single track lines between passing sidings, trains can't travel in opposite directions at the same time.
 If they tried to do this, they would collide head on with each other (if they were headed toward each other).
 This poses a further restriction in train spacing.